40 Kitchen Organizing Ideas That Will Save Your Sanity

 Kitchen Window Plant Perch

 Do you like having fresh herbs at your fingertips?
-Keeping them on your counter takes up valuable space and doesn’t expose them to enough light.
+Keeping them on your counter takes up valuable space and doesn't expose them to enough light.
 Try this easy storage idea: Install a wire shelf between the upper cabinets flanking your kitchen window.
-You can set your plants where they’ll get plenty of light without blocking the view.
+You can set your plants where they'll get plenty of light without blocking the view.
 This also makes watering easy and keeps them readily available for snipping.
-Make sure to install the shelf high enough so you don’t bump into it when you’re working at the sink.
+Make sure to install the shelf high enough so you don't bump into it when you're working at the sink.
 Here are more inspired indoor gardening tips that will keep you growing year-round.

 DIY Coffee Pod Organizer

 Coffee pods can be a disaster to keep organized.
 Use simple t-molding as an ideal organization system for your coffee pods (Keurig, Nespresso or any other type of coffee pod).
 Still using a traditional coffeemaker?
 Consider these clever uses for coffee cans before you toss them in the recycling bin.

 Expand the Counter with a Kitchen Cart

 A rolling kitchen cart is the next best thing to adding cabinets and countertop space.
 The top provides extra work space when you're preparing that big Thanksgiving dinner.
 And the shelves below hold items that would otherwise consume countertop space.
 If you plan to use a cart for food preparation, choose one with a tough top like butcher block, stainless steel or plastic laminate.
 Some cart tops are glossy finished wood—beautiful, but not very durable.
 Carts come in a variety of wood finishes, so there's a good chance you can match your existing cabinets.
 Or you can go for an eclectic look with a shiny metal or painted cart.